Application and quantum properties of superpositions of oppositely squeezed states: Abstract

 \section{Abstract}

-We investigate the quantum properties of superpositions of oppositely squeezed states, which can be regarded as Schr{\"{o}}dinger cat states.
-Compared with conventional coherent-state cat states, these states exhibit distinct photon-number structures and enhanced nonclassical features.
-We analyze their Wigner function and quantify the entanglement generated when they are injected into a 50:50 beam splitter.
-For small squeezing parameters, the resulting two-mode states possess higher entanglement than pure two-mode squeezed vacuum states.
-We also propose a linear-optical heralding scheme that approximates this superposition of oppositely squeezed states without requiring strong Kerr nonlinearities.
-Our results indicate that such states are promising resources for continuous-variable quantum information processing, particularly in regimes where high non-Gaussianity and strong entanglement are desirable.
+We show that superpositions of oppositely squeezed states---non‑Gaussian Schr{\"{o}}dinger-cat-like states---exhibit enhanced nonclassical features and provide an entanglement advantage in the small‑squeezing regime.
+These states possess photon‑number structures distinct from conventional coherent‑state cat states, and we analyze their Wigner functions and the entanglement generated when they are injected into a 50-50 beam splitter.
+As a practical application, we demonstrate that they enable a high‑quality heralded single‑photon source whose second‑order intensity correlation function is smaller than that obtained from a pure two‑mode squeezed vacuum state.
+We further propose a linear‑optical heralding scheme that approximates these superpositions without requiring strong Kerr nonlinearities.
+Our results indicate that the superposition of oppositely squeezed states is a promising non‑Gaussian resource for quantum information processing, particularly for single‑photon generation.